Version Control

 |---|---|---|

-| Table | A fully materialized physical table stored in the warehouse. | Heavy analytics, Repeated queries, Downstream pipelines |
+| Table | A fully materialized physical table. | Repeated queries |

 | View | A virtual table defined by SQL; no data physically stored. | Lightweight logic, Real-time data access |